-Note we then we now have that small C limit from stable composite 3e because the positrons gain mass (explaining the proton mass) by their rapid motion contracting E field lines seen at the center area thereby (explaining the strong force).
+So we have discovered here only one eq.13 big $\xi/2=D/2$ stable composite 3e.
+Note the flux quantized because the positrons gain mass (explaining the proton mass) by their rapid motion thereby contracting their E field lines seen at the center area thereby explaining the strong force.